 - Life Sciences Research Foundation

 Applying to Fellowship Opportunities

-RDS’ fellowship coordinator will assist students and postdocs with their fellowship applications, ensuring compliance with all sponsor and University guidelines.
-The RDS coordinator can also help students identify fellowship opportunities or plan for upcoming application cycles.
+RDS staff will assist students and postdocs with their fellowship applications, ensuring compliance with all sponsor and University guidelines.
+The RDS staff can also help students identify fellowship opportunities or plan for upcoming application cycles.
 To begin, contact RDS or make an appointment.